 Talking about art

-Talking about art is an art gallery guide program for refugees and asylum seekers, who would like to become part of CAMP’s guide team and do guided tours in CAMP's exhibitions about migration.
+Talking about art is an art gallery guide education program for refugees, migrants, and asylum seekers, who would like to become part of CAMP’s guide team and do guided tours in CAMP's exhibitions about migration.

-CAMP offers guided tours of all its exhibitions conducted by duos of non-refugee interns from CAMP and refugee volunteers to offer different perspectives to the visitors and open up a space for dialog and discussion.
+CAMP offers guided tours of all its exhibitions conducted by a graduate from the gallery guide education program and a CAMP education intern to offer different perspectives to the visitors and open up a space for dialog and discussion.

 (+45) 72 14 07 66